 Birds of a feather

-Now if you’d asked me before I’d started my research for this post, I’d have probably guessed there were maybe two or three species of flamingo.
-However there are currently six species, spread across the globe.
+There are currently six species, spread across the globe.
 In the Old World of Europe, Africa and Asia, we have the greater and lesser flamingos, which range from southern Europe, throughout Africa and in many locations in Asia.
 The greater flamingo is the most widespread of all species, while the lesser flamingo is the most numerous.

 In the New World, however, they have four species of these gangly birds.
 The Chilean flamingo is found in temperate areas of South America.
 Both the James’s and Andean flamingos live high up in the Andes mountains of Peru, Chile, Bolivia and Argentina.
 And finally, the American flamingo, which is found throughout the Caribbean Islands, Mexico, Belize and the Galapagos Islands.
+Wherever you’re heading for your flamingo spotting trip, make sure you have the right travel insurance.

 Recent research has also shown that flamingos have a very close relative which lives a tad closer to Blighty.
 Yes, the humble grebe, found all over Europe shares at least eleven morphological traits with flamingos, none of which are found in other birds.
 Until recently, both flamingos and grebes were considered waterfowl.
 They are now considered to be in the same family as doves, sandgrouse, and mesites.